jacobcode01/Pickify/README.md

 ## How it Works

-- The dataset contains metadata for each movie, including title, keywords, genres, cast, crew, and overview.
+- The dataset contains metadata for each movie including title, keywords, genres, cast, crew, and overview.

 <details>
 <summary>Click Here to view the Data</summary>